Forms/3 is a general purpose, declarative, spreadsheet-based Visual Programming

 - Q: Do other publications exist about Forms/3?

-- Q: What's happening lately with Forms/3?
+- Q: Is anything happening lately with Forms/3?

 Introduction